Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: 6G MEC for Large Language Models: An Overview

-To take advantage of distributed computing and storage resources for collaborative model training and inference, network virtualization is of paramount importance, which improves resource utilization, flexibility, and manageability.
+Although the cloud possesses virtually unlimited resources, data transmission costs in the cloud-edge links may become the bottleneck.
+Apart from cloud-edge-user synergy, different MEC servers may also cooperate in a \textit{horizontal} manner, thus further reducing communication latency/costs.
+Within a network of MEC servers, models can be partitioned in different ways, i.e., layer-wise splitting or tensor splitting, for either inference or training.
+No matter how the model is partitioned, the intermediate smashed data (i.e., intermediate activations and back-propagated gradients), model parameters, or user data are exchanged across MEC servers.
+To harness distributed computing and storage resources for in-network model splitting, network virtualization is of paramount importance, which improves resource utilization, flexibility, and manageability.
 Following the design principle of software-defined networking, our envisioned 6G MEC architecture features a central controller that orchestrates network-wide computing resources and data transmissions, with the decoupled control and data plane.
-By collecting global network knowledge, the control partitions and coordinates model training/inference across the distributed edge computing systems, with intermediate smashed data (i.e., intermediate activations and back-propagated gradients), model parameters, or user data exchanged across edge routers and servers.
-All these features seamlessly align with the existing 5G networks.
-With centralized intelligence, we can support flexible resource orchestration, implement intelligent algorithms, improve network-wide resource utilization, and achieve superior service performance for LLMs.
+By collecting global network knowledge, the control partitions and coordinates model training/inference across the distributed edge computing systems.